Badge to Ballot: Hector Tavarez Enters Congresional Race Against Jeff Van Drew

 In the Middle

-While in law enforcement, Tavarez worked in many aspect of community policing, such as D.A.R.E., Adopt-a-Cop, Off-Road Motorcycle, Community Policing Officer, Detective Sergeant in charge of Juvenile and Community Services, Lieutenant of patrol, the Office of Professional Responsibility, Internal Affairs and Accreditation, Commander of the EHTPD, and Deputy Commander of the Atlantic County Hostage and Community Crisis Team.
+While in law enforcement, Tavarez worked in many aspects of community policing, such as D.A.R.E., Adopt-a-Cop, Off-Road Motorcycle, Community Policing Officer, Detective Sergeant in charge of Juvenile and Community Services, Lieutenant of patrol, the Office of Professional Responsibility, Internal Affairs and Accreditation, Commander of the EHTPD, and Deputy Commander of the Atlantic County Hostage and Community Crisis Team.

-“I do not intend to run in a primary as a far left, and then move to where I really am,” Tavarez said.
+“I do not intend to run in a primary as a far-left, and then move to where I really am,” Tavarez said.
 “I am who I am.
-I’m going to tell people what I believe, if they agree with what I believe — that I’m going to Washington to fight for what I believe, and what I believe is what I think the mass majority of our constituents in this district believe – then I’m going to fight for that.
+I’m going to tell people what I believe, if they agree with what I believe — that I’m going to Washington to fight for what I believe, and what I believe is what I think the mass majority of our constituents in this district believe — then I’m going to fight for that.
 I think my positions will lead to reasonable legislation that will bring both parties together, not for the sake of the party, but for the sake of the country and for the sake of our district that drastically needs some help.”

-Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com., lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
+Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
 Click on SUPPORT FRNJ and make a contribution that will do directly in making more stories like this available.
 Thank you for reading.

 Leave a Reply